arrikto/feast/examples/kubeflow-guide/FeastUserGuide.md

 Keeping features fresh is very important for a model’s success.
 For this reason, we need to keep the Online Store fresh.
 To do so, we use the materialization process (push latest feature data from Offline to Online Store).

-Go through the **materialization.ipynb** and run it as a pipeline using Kale to learn more.
+Go through the **materialization.ipynb** in `files/notebooks` and run it as a pipeline using Kale to learn more.
 Set the pipeline as a **Recurring Run** to keep the features fresh based on your needs.

 **Latest News**: Feast supports the use of [batch materialization engines](https://docs.feast.dev/reference/batch-materialization) that keep the feature values fresh.